Abu Toha Muhammad Adnan: Biography

 Although Abu Toha Muhammad Adnan's ancestral home is in Rajshahi, he spent his childhood at his maternal grandfather's house in Rangpur.
 After his father, Rafiqul Islam, died during his childhood, his mother, Ajefa Begum, moved with him to Rangpur.
 He grew up and spent his formative years there.
 Currently, he resides in the Ahle Hadith Mosque area on Central Road in Rangpur city.
 From a young age, he was interested in cricket and was known locally as a good cricketer.
 Later, he dedicated himself to religious and da'wah activities.

 His formal education began at the age of seven when his mother sent him to learn the Quran from Maulana Nazrul Huzur.
-He later completed his Secondary and Higher Secondary education from Lions School and College, Rangpur.
-Afterward, he enrolled at Carmichael College and earned his bachelor's and master's degrees in Philosophy.
+He later completed his secondary and higher secondary education at Lions School and College, Rangpur.
+Afterward, he enrolled at Carmichael College and earned his bachelor's and master's degrees in philosophy.
 Alongside his formal education, he received religious instruction from various scholars at Jamia Salafia Madrasah in Rangpur.
 He also acquired knowledge through self-study of Islamic books and research texts.

 His first wife is Habiba Nur.
 The couple has a son and a daughter.
 His second wife's name is Sabikun Nahar Sara.
 She resides in Mirpur, Dhaka, and works as the director and a teacher at the Al-Idfan Islami Girls' Madrasah in Mirpur.
 According to media reports, there was some strain in his family life after his second marriage, which was later discussed in connection with his disappearance.

 Adnan began broadcasting Islamic lectures on YouTube in 2017 and published his first video in 2019.
 His topics of discussion include signs of the Day of Judgment, the Antichrist, prophecies, social issues, and challenges facing Muslim society.
 He quickly gained popularity online due to his ability to explain contemporary issues from a religious perspective.
 In 2018, he won first place in an Islamic competition called "Alokito Gyani" (Enlightened Scholar), which further increased his recognition.
 Additionally, he established and directs the Toha Yin Nurain Online Madrasah.

 Disappearance

-On June 10, 2021, Abu Toha went missing along with two companions and his driver while traveling from Rangpur to Dhaka.
+On 10 June 2021, Abu Toha went missing along with two companions and his driver while traveling from Rangpur to Dhaka.
 The incident caused widespread concern among his family and followers, and a campaign was launched on social media with the hashtag #saveAbuTohaAdnan to find him.
 His second wife, Sabikun Nahar, held a press conference on the matter and sought the intervention of the Prime Minister and the administration.
-Eight days later, on June 18, he was found at his first wife's home in Rangpur.
+Eight days later, on 18 June, he was found at his first wife's home in Rangpur.
 Subsequently, the Rangpur Metropolitan DB Police stated in a press conference that Abu Toha had gone into hiding voluntarily due to family disputes.
 He and his companions had been staying at a friend's house in Gaibandha.
 In June 2021, Bangladeshi Salafi Islamic scholar Abubakar Muhammad Zakaria quoted Abu Taha Muhammad Adnan criticizing his religious teachings.
 Both of them posted videos targeting each other on YouTube and Facebook.